Huerhu/iCancer-Pred/README.md

 ##  <a name="Data Download"></a> Data Download
 Cancer datasets are downloaded at https://tcga.xenahubs.net.
-In the "TCGA Hub", DNA methylation (HumanMethylation450) data can be found.
-In our paper, breast invasive carcinoma, colon adenocarcinoma, kidney renal clear cell carcinoma, kidney renal papillary cell carcinoma, liver hepatocellular carcinoma, lung adenocarcinoma and lung squamous cell carcinoma are chosen.
+In the "TCGA Hub", DNA methylation (HumanMethylation450) data can be found and breast invasive carcinoma, colon adenocarcinoma, kidney renal clear cell carcinoma, kidney renal papillary cell carcinoma, liver hepatocellular carcinoma, lung adenocarcinoma and lung squamous cell carcinoma are chosen.

 ##  <a name="Data Processing"></a> Data Processing
 ##  <a name="Binary Classification"></a> Binary Classification